 20 Event Planning Fails Our Guests Hate

-In this one we followed a pattern of bold idea on a title slide, followed by a meatier explanation.
+In this one, we created a pattern of putting a bold idea on a title slide, followed by a meatier explanation.

-it conditions the audience to first hear the idea, then receive more information about it.
+It conditions the audience to first hear the idea, then pay attention to receive more information about it.
 This “dramatic pause” between idea and deeper explanation improves retention because it allows for smaller concepts to be processed first and then elaborated on.

-This event management presentation sample is a great standalone design that you can use as a start point to create something that will reflect the personalized needs of your audience.
+The event management presentation sample is a great standalone design that you can use as a template for creating something personalized to your audience.